SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 ![Figure: Question #2 feedback](ctf-2-yes.png)

-**Verdict:** Compared to the [loud sound video](https://youtu.be/1LPK3jgga_c?t=42), nearly 60% of SSW people thought the sound this time is better because it is less.
-Of the 3 other responses, they all prefer this time it’s better because the sound is less, and 2 of them thought it could get even better.
+After watching video #2, people preferred having a subtle sound rather than [having a loud sound](https://youtu.be/1LPK3jgga_c?t=42).
+Of the 3 other responses, 2 of them prefer subtle sound and think it could get even better and the other 1 didn't comment on the sound.

+The final results (including other) were:
+* 79% prefer to have subtle sound
+* 6% prefer to have loud sound
+* 11% prefer to have no sound
+* 4% prefer no ticks and crosses at all

 ![Figure: Question #2 feedback - Option Others](ctf-2-others.png)